JulianNicholls/Raspberry-Pi-Misc/README.md

 Bounce a ball around in a box with a bouncy sound on each bounce.
 Use the cursor keys to expand and contract the square that the ball is bouncing in.

-### led_ui
+## python/pygame/led_ui

-Display 3 buttons that turn LEDs on and off.
-Because the traffic light LEDs were still connected, I chose to use those.
-The buttons now show the state of the LEDs.
+Display buttons that turn LEDs on and off.
+Five buttons turn directly connected LEDs on and off.
+Another seven buttons turn the segments of a display on and off.

+See main.py and .../gpio/drive_7_segment for full connection details.

 ## scratch